 Over Enrollment Requests: If your class has reached its maximum enrollment, you may be approached by students requesting "over enrollment" authorization.
-At your discretion, see your department chair or administrative assistant to process an over enrollment authorization.
-Authorization may be granted by signing a Course Addition form.
+See your department chair or administrative assistant to process an over enrollment authorization when appropriate.
+Authorization may be granted in AIS or by signing a Course Addition form.
+You will need the student's Personal Identification Number (PID) and the 4-digit call number of your class (in the course offerings).